You know who’s got a lot of money?

 But you can get started with minimum investments of $1,000, $100, or sometimes just $10.

-So as you’re putting together your investment game plan for 2023, be sure to include alternative assets…
+So as you’re putting together your investment game plan for the future, be sure to include alternative assets…

 And be sure to keep reading these pages!